esp-rs/book/src/application-development/async.md

 > ⚠️ **Note**:  This section does not serve as an async tutorial or teaching material.
 For these purposes, visit [official async-book].

 `esp-hal` provides blocking and async API for most of the supported drivers.
-For more information and to get started, check our `examples` in the [esp-hal-package].
+Drivers are constructed in `Blocking` mode by default.
+To set up an async driver, they must be converted to an `Async` mode using the `into_async` method.
+For more information and to get started, check our `examples` in the [esp-hal package].

 ## Embassy